...

 Ⓒ 戸隠観光協会

-To the right, there is Togakushi Mountain Range (戸隠連峰), extending to Niigata Prefecture.
+To the right, there is the Togakushi Mountain Range (戸隠連峰), extending to Niigata Prefecture.
 Then on the left, there is Mt.
 Arakura (荒倉山).

 In the middle back, there are quite a few mountains, including Mt.
-Kashimayarigadake (鹿島槍ヶ岳), which is a part of Mt.
+Kashimayarigadake (鹿島槍ヶ岳), which is a part of the Mt.
 Tate Mountain Range stretching to Toyama Prefecture.
 Mount Shirouma (白馬岳) is also between Mt.
 Arakura and Togakushi Renpō.

 In spring and summer, expect a resplendent sunset view from the observatory.